 - 3. Auto function assignment only: Tap an additional number to select the desired auto function:

 - 1 Auto listen (listen keys only)

 - 2 Auto follow (listen keys only)

 - 3 Auto mute (listen keys only)

 - 4 Auto reciprocal (listen keys only)

 - 5 All call (talk level 1 only)

 - 6 DIM (talk level 2 only, for point-to-point key, must enter 00 first)

 - 7 Auto table (listen only, when talk level 1 is an IFB assignment)

-Trunked intercoms only: (Skip when assigning auto functions or local key assignments.)

-4. Select an intercom matrix (tap 1, or 2, etc.).
+- 4. Trunked intercoms only: (Skip when assigning auto functions or local key assignments.)
+Select an intercom matrix (tap 1, or 2 etc.).

-NOTE: Intercom system numbers are the numbers that appear in the "Icm" column in TrunkEdit when you select "Names" or "Setup" from the Intercoms menu.
+NOTE: Intercom system numbers are the numbers that appear in the ICM column in TrunkEdit when you select Names or Setup from the Intercoms menu.

 - 5. (Skip when assigning auto functions.)
-Tap one or more number keys to select the desired port number, party line number, etc - 6.
-If the destination is in the local matrix, enter the destination number.

-NOTE: If the destination is in a remote matrix, you must always enter exactly 3 digits for a port number, or exactly 2 digits for anything else.
-For example, to assign port 1 you must enter 0 0 1; for party line 1 you must enter 0 1.

-- 7. Tap PGM. - 8.
-Tap down on a key to assign talk.
-Tap up to assign listen.
+Tap one or more number keys to select the desired port number, party line number, etc.: - If the destination is in the local matrix, enter the number. - If the destination is in a remote matrix, you must always enter exactly 3 digits for a port number, or exactly 2 digits for anything else.
+For example, to assign port 1 you must enter 0 0 1; for party line 1 you must enter 0 1. - 6.
+Tap PGM. - 7.
+Tap down on a key to assign talk, or tap up to assign listen.